Always wanted to go camping but not sure where to start? This guide to camping for beginners has everything you need to know

-IMPORTANT: It’s good to be well-prepared but taking too much equipment will be heavy, take a long time to set up and can be a bit of stress.
-Pick your camping pack list carefully!
+IMPORTANT: It’s good to be well-prepared but taking too much equipment will be heavy, take a long time to set up and can be a headache.
+Pack your backpack carefully!

-For a more complete idea and a full checklist that can easily be carried in a backpack, check out our Camping Gear Guide!
+For more info and a full checklist that can easily be carried in a backpack, check out our Camping Gear Guide!

-2.3 Camping and hiking, backpacking, cycle touring or other outdoor trips
+2.3 Camping whilst hiking, backpacking, cycle touring or other outdoor trips

-Exactly what you take will be different for each kind of trip.
 For hiking or backpacking trips, generally, weight is going to be a very high priority and so you should think about buying smaller, lightweight gear.
-As you’ll potentially be in more exposed areas, it’s good to look at better quality tents which can withstand worse weather.
+As you’ll potentially be in more exposed areas, it’s good to look at better quality tents that can withstand worse weather.

 With lots of camping equipment you could potentially need for your trip, it’s a good idea to prioritise the essentials listed above and save on other items.

-They don’t have to cost a bomb, just go with something that will last, is from a reliable company and has a good returns policy.
-You could even buy better second-hand products rather than cheaper new ones?
+It doesn’t have to cost a bomb.
+Just go with something that will last, is from a reliable company and has a good returns policy.
+You could even buy better quality second-hand products rather than cheaper new ones?

 Buying eco-friendly camping products will also help you protect the environments you’re enjoying.
-Our Guide to Sustainable Outdoor Gear has lots more info on how you can do this.
+Our Guide to Sustainable Outdoor Gear has lots more info on this.

 2.5 What food to take camping?